drobin04/Dashboardify/to-do.md

 	* Was relatively simple in concept; had to duplicate and modify some shared variables to support this one.
 One extra spaghetti noodle on the plate.
 * Added a class tag to the paragraph element on notes, 'note', to support custom user styling.
 Also added a default padding-left style of 15px.
 * Added logic to detect DB file not existing, direct user to Setup page, functions on Setup page to re-create/prepare and/or delete the database.
 This is done to support getting the project into a state suitable for github cloning / reproduction.
+* Added Setup for siteurlconfig, and redirect to force entry if empty.

 # Scrapped Ideas